-If you have been married for less than 2 years, you need to consider reconciliation with the help of a councilor before applying for divorce.
+However, if you have been married for less than 2 years you need to provide evidence that you visited a marriage counsellor.

-You have the right to fair property settlement and maintenance, as well as child support.
-Many assume that each party claims half of the property, but complicating factors (such as children, income, etc.) can mean that it may not be that simple.
+Many people assume that each party claims half of the property, but complicating factors (such as children, income, etc.) can mean that it may not be that simple.
 Equal custody of children is common, depending on what the Court sees as the child’s best interest.
 Given the complex nature of property settlements and child custody, it is best to consult with your lawyer.

 Most importantly, if you feel that yourself or your children are at risk of violence or assault, call the police on 000.
 You may also apply for an apprehended domestic violence order (ADVO) via police or your Local Court.

 Although settling a divorce can be tough, it is important to remain strong and smart.
 Always refer to your lawyer before making any significant decisions that could impact the legal process.
-Get the right information from a trusted lawyer to avoid a celebrity-sized feud and start a new chapter of your life.
+Get the right information from a trusted lawyer to avoid costly litigation and start a new chapter of your life.

-- Source ‘ALL’ of the information about your finances as soon as possible.
-Pull together your household budget, know exactly what and where you spend your money, find and access all logins to track funds such as investment accounts, superannuation, bank accounts and property and share portfolios.
+2. Source information about your finances.
+Pull together your household budget, know exactly what and where you spend your money.

-- Forecast your future living costs and anticipate unexpected costs.
-Try to have savings as you will need it.
-If you can negotiate an up-front alimony payment to get you through but be prepared that some don’t honor such commitment.
+3. Forecast your future living costs and anticipate unexpected costs.
 If you need financial assistance, contact Centrelink and your state Housing Authority.

-- Locate your passport, birth and marriage certificates and any other key legal document.
-Find a safe place to store your legal and financial documentation (ideally not in your home).
+4. Locate your passport, birth and marriage certificates and any other key legal documents.
+Find a safe place to store your legal and financial documentation.
 It may be best to ask your lawyer when and how to gather this information first.

-- Make sure that you have the support you need.
+5. Make sure that you have the support you need.
 Women’s Health organisations and your GP are useful.
-A psychologist will also help with self-esteem and “guilt” issues.
-Your children may not tell you how they feel about the divorce but their behavior will.
-Watch for changing behaviours, regression in younger children and rebellion in older siblings.
-Reach out to social workers through the Family Law Court and school counsellors if you see such behavior present in your children.
+Reach out to social workers through the Family Law Court and school counsellors if you see such behaviour present in your children.

-- Carefully consider what you want out of the divorce, best and worst case scenarios.
-It’s also good to give some consideration to how you will communicate with your ex partner and children.
-Advise schools who is allowed to have contact with your children and with family and friends.
+6. Carefully consider what you want out of the divorce.
+It’s also good to give some consideration to how you will communicate with your ex partner, especially if you have children.
 What type of relationship do you want to have moving forward?
-Usually trying to hurt your ex will backfire.
-It is advisable that you come up with a plan or framework for you to communicate.

-- If your situation becomes violent, it may be necessary to apply for an Intervention Order.
+7. If your situation becomes violent, it may be necessary to apply for an Intervention Order.
 Prepare a Safety Plan.
-If you have to flee, don’t go to the obvious (family/close friends) as you don’t want to endanger them.
-Go to a trusted friend that your spouse would never think of.
-If you are going to remain at home and your spouse moves out, change the locks and consider home security and duress alarms.
+If you are going to remain at home and your spouse moves out, change the locks and consider home security and duress alarms